Partnerships and Resources

 I-WAY - a statewide network that connects Idahoans to public and shared modes of transportation.

 Idaho Assistive Technology Project -the program helps older persons and Idahoans with disabilities acquire the assistive technology they need to live more independent lives.
 AT4All lists used AT equipment available.
 Alternative Financing Program offers low-interest loans to obtain assistive technology needed.

 Idaho Commission for the Blind & Visually Impaired - the agency assists blind and visually impaired persons to achieve independence by providing education, developing work skills, increasing self-confidence and helping them remain employed or prepare for employment.
 Regional Offices Directory.

 Idaho Commission on Hispanic Affairs -the Commission identifies and monitors programs and legislation, and researches problems and issues facing Idaho's Hispanic community.

 Idaho Council on Developmental Disabilities - the council helps to promote the capacity of people with developmental disabilities and their families to determine, access and direct the services and/or support they need to live the lives they choose.

-Idaho Health and Welfare - offers programs that deal with complex social, economic and individual issues, often helping people in crisis situations.
+Idaho Department of Health and Welfare - offers programs that deal with complex social, economic and individual issues, often helping people in crisis situations.
 The programs are designed to strengthen families and promote self-reliance.
 From birth throughout life, they strive to enrich and protect the lives of the state’s citizens.